jellibeantheargonaut/PrefetchPy/README.md

 #PrefetchPy

-A simple python tool to parse prefetch files
+A simple python tool to parse Windows prefetch files